sunilkeyal/demo-spring-security/README.md

 - Swagger can be accessed at http://localhost:8080/swagger-ui.html

 # Docker
-Docker can build image by reading the instructions from a Dockerfile.
+Docker can build images by reading the instructions from a Dockerfile.

 - To build an image (demo_image)
     $ ./gradlew clean build  (always clean build before creating image)